jtv/ijssel/README.md

 That means that you can normally use an IJssel stream wherever you can use an iterable.

 Streams iterate lazily.
-It won't process any items until you ask for them.
-So an infinite stream will work just fine, so long as you don't ask for all of its items.
+A stream won't process a single item until you ask for one.
+An infinite stream will work just fine, so long as you don't try to read all of its items.

 Name